-- 4.1.8.1 The Jury shall consist of the Technical Commissioner, Chairs of the Technical, Rules and the Umpires' and Referees' Committees, a representative of the Competition Department, a representative of the organising committee and the referee; the referee shall have the right to speak but not to vote. - 4.1.8.2 If any of the nominated Chairs is unable to attend a meeting of the Jury he or she may nominate to attend in his or her place another member of his or her Committee, who shall have the right to speak and to vote. - 4.1.8.3 The Chair of the Jury shall be appointed by the members of the Jury. - 4.1.8.4 Any Association directly affected by a matter under consideration at a Jury meeting shall be entitled to be represented at that meeting but shall not be entitled to vote. - 4.1.8.5 The Jury shall have power to decide any question of appeal within the jurisdiction of a tournament management committee and to authorise team changes. - 4.1.8.6 The Jury shall meet before the start of the Championships to be informed of all draw alterations requested up to that time and to decide any requests for changes in the composition of teams; any subsequent questions of draw alteration shall be decided by the Technical Commissioner in conjunction with a representative of the Competition Department and the Jury shall meet again only when convened by the Chair to consider appeals against its administrative decisions or decisions of the referee.
+- 4.1.8.1 The Jury shall consist of the Technical Commissioner, Chairs of the Rules and the Umpires' and Referees' Committee, a representative of the Competition Department, a representative of the organising committee and the referee; the referee shall have the right to speak but not to vote. - 4.1.8.2 If any of the nominated Chairs is unable to attend a meeting of the Jury they may nominate to attend in their place another member of their Committee, who shall have the right to speak and to vote; if the Technical Commissioner is unable to attend a meeting of the Jury, he may nominate a substitute, who shall have the right to speak and to vote. - 4.1.8.3 The Chair of the Jury shall be appointed by the members of the Jury. - 4.1.8.4 Any Association directly affected by a matter under consideration at a Jury meeting shall be entitled to be represented at that meeting but shall not be entitled to vote. - 4.1.8.5 The Jury shall have power to decide any question of appeal within the jurisdiction of a tournament management committee and to authorise team changes. - 4.1.8.6 The Jury shall meet before the start of the Championships to be informed of all draw alterations requested up to that time and to decide any requests for changes in the composition of teams; any subsequent questions of draw alteration shall be decided by the Technical Commissioner in conjunction with a representative of the Competition Department and the Jury shall meet again only when convened by the Chair to consider appeals against its administrative decisions or decisions of the referee.